ab28dev/OpenOCRCorrect/README.md

 - $ make
 - Ignore the warnings.
 Will be removed in the next version.

+## Windows

+1. Add the Shobhika Font to Windows from https://github.com/Sandhi-IITBombay/Shobhika/releases/ for reading Devanagari:
+- Download latest version zip.
+- Unzip the file.
+- Follow the instruction given there

+2. Install qt5:

+3. Open QTCreator
+- Go to folder "FrameWorkCode", open qpadfinal.pro and build:
+- Ignore the warnings.
+Will be removed in the next version.

 # How to run the code?

+## Linux / Ubuntu
 Execute file qpadfinal in folder "FrameWorkCode"
 - $ ./qpadfinal

+## Windows
+Click on the green icon - Run

 # Creating Databse for Framework: